Jarlei3m/Sidebar-and-Modal-ReactJS/README.md

 ## 💻 Project

 - Learning ReactJS;
-- Working with hooks such as 'useContext' and a custom hook to use global context.
+- Learning how to avoid "prop drilling" by working with hooks such as 'useContext' and a custom hook to use global context.

 <p>&nbsp;&nbsp;</p>